Hyundai Remote Start: The Full Rundown

 Pros and Cons of Hyundai Remote Start

-If you’re still not sure if Hyundai remote start is for you, take the pros and cons into consideration.
+If you’re still not sure if Hyundai remote start is for you, consider the pros and cons.
 While it’s a fun feature, it’s not for everyone, and here’s why.

 - Convenience – Perhaps the biggest perk is that it’s convenient.
 Push a button, start your car, and have it ready to go in no time.

-- Protects your car – It’s recommended to leave your car running a bit before you drive it to warm up the engine and the oil.
+- Protect your car – It’s recommended to leave your car running a bit before you drive it to warm up the engine and the oil.

-- Great for severe weather – If you live in an area with really hot days or snowy days, you can set your car at the perfect temperature without having to leave your home.
+- Great for severe weather – If you live in an area with sweltering days or snowy days, you can set your car at the perfect temperature without having to leave your home.

 - It can be expensive – Because the remote start and the app work via technology, maintaining it or repairing it can be more expensive than traditional cars.

 - Gas guzzler – in some cases, you run the risk of leaving your car running if your remote start doesn’t come with an auto shut off.
 If you forget, you could waste gas.